josephmontes/wOBAvs.xwOBA/README.md

 Thank you for checking out this research project

-Today, I will be looking at how a batter's wOBA can outperform their xwOBA
+Today, I will be looking at what types of batted balls can lead to a batter's wOBA outperforming their xwOBA
 - The xwOBA value I am using comes from Statcast's 'estimated_woba_using_speedangle' column in their pitch by pitch CSV data
-  - This version of xwOBA is only taking into account the launch speed and the *vertical* launch angle of the batted ball
+  - This calculation of xwOBA is only taking into account the launch speed and the *vertical* launch angle of the batted ball

+The idea behind this project is that xwOBA is frequently used to explain a batter or pitcher that is getting lucky or unlucky
+- But if there are types of batted balls that generally lead to notable discrepancies in wOBA/xwOBA, then it may be the case that the player is not getting lucky or unlucky, instead, that is just the way they impact the ball
+  - Batters nor pitchers have complete control over their type of batted balls, but there are likely to be tendencies developed through the player's approach, mechanics, or pitch usage that results in a certain type of batted ball more often than others
+- Ultimately, it is an attempt to identify some type of skill component that is being misattributed to luck

 It is widely understood that a *batter's* **above average sprint speed** can lead to ***outperforming*** his xwOBA and a *pitching team's* **above average defense** can lead the batter to ***underperforming*** his xwOBA
 - Batter's sprint speed and pitching team's defense are not the factors that I am evaluating in this project

 Here, I will look at the *horizontal* component of launch angle (spray angle) to see what xwOBA is missing by excluding it
-- To do this, I will catgeorize wOBA and xwOBA values on batted balls by: Pull, Center, Oppo
+- To do this, I will catgeorize wOBA and xwOBA values on batted balls by: ***Pull, Center, Oppo***
-  - Additionally, each type of batted ball is divided into 4 more categories: Flyball, Linedrive, Groundball, Popup
+  - Additionally, each type of batted ball is divided into 4 more categories: ***Flyball, Linedrive, Groundball, Popup***
     - The following table shows the wOBA vs. xwOBA value for each of those 12 distinct types of batted balls
       - 'd_wOBA' is wOBA - xwOBA
       - 'rate' is each batted ball type's frequency as a percentage

   ![Screenshot 2023-09-27 150552](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/0b88a4b2-5d5f-4236-9a72-b7410c3d4ac8)

-- Pulled Flyballs and Oppo Groundballs are the type of batted balls that can lead a batter to outperforming their xwOBA
+- This table shows that the type of batted balls that is most likely to lead to a batter outperforming their xwOBA are Pulled Flyballs and Oppo Groundballs
-  - Pulled Flyballs' being listed here makes sense when you see that Center Flyballs lead to a batter most underperforming their xwOBA
+  - When you see that Center Flyballs lead to a batter most underperforming their xwOBA, it makes sense how Pulled Flyballs top this list
-    - Put simply, if a ball is hit 399 feet, it is likely to have a *higher* ***xwOBA*** based on the fact that most balls batted similarly will find a fence in the gap or down the line to go over for a homerun, but when the ball is hit towards Center it is more likely that there will be room for the defender to make a play (*lowering* ***wOBA***)
+    - If a ball is hit with 30 degree launch angle and 98 mph launch speed, it is likely to have a *higher* ***xwOBA*** based on the fact that most balls hit like that will find a fence in the gap or down the line to go over for a homerun (increasing wOBA and therefore xwOBA), but when that same 30 degree/98mph Flyball is hit to Center it is more likely that there will be room for the defender to make a play (*lowering* ***wOBA***)
+    - So why not Oppo Flyballs?
+Because batters will naturally have more power to their pullside
-  - Oppo Groundballs being listed here makes sense when you see that the most popular type of batted ball is a Pulled Groundball (22.7%), whereas Oppo Groundballs are hit at about 5.5%
+  - When you see that the most popular type of batted ball is a Pulled Groundball (22.7%), whereas Oppo Groundballs are hit at about 5.5%, it makes sense why Oppo Groundballs are listed here as well
-    - This large difference causes defenses to typically be positioned for Pulled Groundballs, so when Oppo Groundballs are hit, they catch the defense off guard and find a hole
+    - This forces defenses to generally position themselves anticipating a Pulled Groundball, so when a Oppo Groundball is hit it tends to catch the defense out of position and becomes more likely to find a hole

-The idea behind looking for this discrepancy between wOBA and xwOBA by batted ball type is that many times xwOBA will be used to help explain a batter or pitcher that is getting lucky or getting unlucky
-- However, if there are types of batted balls that can lead to large discrepancies in wOBA/xwOBA, then it may be the case that the player is not getting lucky or unlucky, instead, that is just the way they impact the ball
-  - Batters nor pitchers have complete control over their type of batted balls, but there is likely a tendency developed through their pitch usage, mechanics or overall approach that results in a certain type of batted ball more often than others
-- In other words, there may be some type of skill component that is being misattributed to luck

 # Players
 ## Batters
-### List of batters with >= upper 75th percentile 'PFB+OGB' rate
+### List of batters with >= 75th percentile 'PFB+OGB' rate
 - PFB is Pulled FB rate
 - OGB is Oppo GB rate